edu-minetest/minetest/README.md

   - ✘ No support self-hosted local network or Internet services (services can only be provided in the game)
   - ✘ No support controlling game time
   - ✘ No support game content management
-  - ✘ Interspersed practice in game is not supported
+  - ✘ periodic practices in game is not supported
 - Minetest:Education Edit：
   - The essence is a software that can run offline (no registration required, no network is also available)
   - Free (free) open source software